 Looking for the best and worst days of the week to visit each park at Walt Disney World?
-This strategy guide covers Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom, offering info about when the wait times are lowest and highest, plus commentary about weekdays v. weekends, special events, and more.
-(Updated March 1, 2023.)
+This strategy guide covers Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom, offering info about when the wait times are lowest and highest, plus commentary about weekdays vs. weekends, special events, and more.
+(Updated September 7, 2023.)

 When it comes to choosing the best and worst times to visit Walt Disney World, there’s a lot to consider.
-If you’re singularly focused on avoiding long lines, we recommend consulting our 2023 Walt Disney World Crowd Calendar to choose travel dates.
-As with this post, we’ve just updated that with the latest wait time data from the first two months of 2023.
-We’ve also added a section with bullet points of the days to visit and avoid each park (scroll down to the “recap” section for that if you don’t want to read the why of our recommendations).
+If you’re singularly focused on avoiding long lines, we recommend consulting our 2023-2024 Walt Disney World Crowd Calendarto choose travel dates.
+That gets updated fairly regularly, with each individual month receiving a refresh right before it begins for optimal accuracy.

 For much of the last three years, conventional day of the week advice for Walt Disney World was irrelevant or flat out wrong.
 Capacity constraints and park reservations were big factors.
 Even though the Park Pass system is no longer needed to limit attendance, it’s still being used to redistribute crowds and normalize numbers among the parks.
 All of this has upended our normal recommendations.